ashton6student/Portfolio/SchoolProjects/FaceTrackingProject/README.md

 Introduction:
 This is the final project for ECE437 Sensors and Instrumentation, in which we use a camera, stepper motor, and IMU to create a face tracking camera system.
-The camera, in conjunction with the OpenCV python library, tracks your face and turns the PCB via the stepper motor and the IMU for position detection to move the PCB to track your face.
 In order to do this we created firmware in verilog running on an Opal Kelly FPGA and python code running on a windows desktop.
 This FPGA board is attached to a custom PCB containing the camera, IMU, stepper motor, amongst other sensors in which we interface with via various communcation protocols.
 Note: the PCB Schematic, related images, and relevant sensor data sheets are provided in the same folder this README is contained in.